wr0om/susCoin/README.md

-# susCoin

 ## Disclaimer
-This coin is a joke and was done for the sole purpose of learning about the Ethereum network.
+This coin is a JOKE and was done for the sole purpose of learning about the Ethereum network.

 ## About
 susCoin (or SUS) is a new and innovative coin that uses the Ethereum network (only the Ropsen test network for now).